Australian Herding Breeds

 Australian Shepherd

 Australian Shepherds were named in California by the Americans around 1850, when these dogs accompanied the flocks of sheep that sailed from Australia to USA.
-These sheep were feed for the thousands of people that were attracted to the West Coast of USA during the Gold Rush.
+The sheep provided food for the thousands of people that were attracted to the West Coast of USA during the Gold Rush.
 Although the Australian Shepherd has existed in USA ever since, it was not ... »» Read more...

 top